 We also provide many author benefits, such as free PDFs, a liberal copyright policy, special discounts on Elsevier publications and much more.
 Please click here for more information on our author services.

-Authors are also welcome to submit to the journal?s open access companion title, European Economic Review Plus.
+Authors are welcome to submit to the journal's Gold Open Access spin-off journal European Economic Review Plus.

-For general queries in relation to your submission please contact email@example.com.
+For general queries in relation to your submission please visit our Support Center.

 Please take note: Previously rejected papers cannot be submitted again.